kloimhardt/bb-web/README.md

 ### Guestbook 0

 Double click on `guestbook_0.html`.
-It is a more advanced example.
 To see the nice css styling, you need WiFi connection, a requirement that will be dropped in a later example.

 ### Using Babashka as back-end